 - Newegg and Amazon (& others) always have some solid daily deals

 Of course, in order to maximize the savings you can get out of the available deals during the holiday season, you have to be a little flexible in your component choice.
-For instance, if you’re deadset on a high-end Intel processor, you’re not going to be able to save as much money as if you were to be open to purchasing an AMD processor.
-The reason for this is that Intel rarely offers huge price cuts on their processors during the big deal days, whereas AMD typically does.
+For instance, if you’re deadset on a high-end Intel processor, you might not be able to save as much money as if you were to be open to purchasing an AMD processor.
+The reason for this is that AMD may be offering a big discount on their CPUs, while Intel is not.
+And, if you’re unwilling to be flexible, you will miss out on good deals.

 In fact, it’s important to note that not all components go on sale during the big sales days.
 Certain component/peripheral categories see bigger sales than other component categories.